Imprint (Masters of Horror): Production

+Release

 After previewing the episode, Mick Garris, the series creator and executive producer, requested that it be edited to tone down the content, but, despite some changes being made, Showtime felt it was too disturbing to air on television.
 The episode, scheduled to air January 27, 2006, was canceled and became the only one of the series to remain unaired in the United States.
 It was shown, however, at the Yubari International Fantastic Film Festival in Japan on 25 February 2006 and aired in the United Kingdom on the British TV channel Bravo on 7 April 2006.
 Unlike the other Masters of Horror episodes, the Italian-dubbed version of the film was aired only once in Italy on the Italian TV channel SKY Cinema Max in Summer 2007.